yiisoft/validator/docs/guide/conditional-validation.md

 ### Empty criteria basics

-What exactly is considered empty can vary depending on the scope of usage.
+What is considered empty can vary depending on the scope of usage.

 The value passed to `skipOnEmpty` is called "empty criteria".
-It's always a callback at the end, but shortcuts are also supported due to normalization:
+It is always a callback at the end, but shortcuts are also supported due to normalization:

 - When `false` or `null`, `Yiisoft\Validator\EmptyCriteria\NeverEmpty` is automatically used as a callback - every value is considered non-empty and validated without skipping (default).
 - When `true`, `Yiisoft\Validator\EmptyCriteria\WhenEmpty` is automatically used as a callback - only passed (corresponding attribute must be present) and non-empty values (not `null`, `[]`, or `''`) are validated.
-- If a custom callback is set, it's used to determine emptiness.
+- If a custom callback is set, it is used to determine emptiness.

 `false` is usually more suitable for HTML forms and `true` - for APIs.

 There are some more criteria that have no shortcuts and need to be set explicitly because they are less used:

-- `Yiisoft\Validator\EmptyCriteria\WhenMissing` - a value that is treated as empty only if it's missing (not passed at all).
+- `Yiisoft\Validator\EmptyCriteria\WhenMissing` - a value that is treated as empty only if it is missing (not passed at all).
 - `Yiisoft\Validator\EmptyCriteria\WhenNull` - limits empty values to `null` only.

 An example with using `WhenNull` as parameter (note that an instance is passed, not a class name):